Bram-G/OOP-TEAM-PROFILE-GEN/README.md

 Bram Gibson

 ## Tests
 To test this program download the files and open a terminal with node.js installed in that folder.
-Type "Node index.js" and if the prompts show up the program should be running.
+Type "Npm i" to get jest and other npm packages.
+After installation, run "npm test".
+This will run through a set of tests to make sure the constructors are working and you will be good to go!

 ## Questions
 If you have any questions about this project, reach out to me on my GitHub profile.